opulo-inc/docs/docs/openpnp/v4/calibration/2-connect-to-machine/index.md

      ![N045 Loaded?](images/14-n045-nozzle-ready-for-loading.webp)<br/><br/>
     * A **”Task Interrupted:”** window will pop up.
 This is **not** an error!
 OpenPnP is just notifying you that the job has been stopped if one is running.
 This is normal and can be dismissed.<br/><br/>
      ![task interrupted](images/15-task-interrupted.webp)<br/><br/>
-    * Slide the **N045 nozzle tip** (the one with the smaller opening) onto the **left nozzle** (using red tubing).
+    * Slide the **N045 nozzle tip** (the one with the smaller opening) onto the **left nozzle**.
 Rotate the nozzle tip as you mount it to the brass nozzle to evenly distribute the lubricant around the O-rings.
 It should slide on and off smoothly after working it in.<br/><br/>
      ![Install N045 Nozzle Tip onto the Left Nozzle N1](images/16-install-n045-nozzle-tip.gif)
 <br/><br/>